Does your team know your mission and vision?

 These statements can be highly motivating when they are expressed clearly and with intent, and when they are communicated effectively to everyone in the organization.
 They also express your organization's purpose to customers, suppliers and the media, on whom they can have the same effect, too.

-In this article, we'll explore how you can write motivating mission and vision statements.
+In this article, we'll explore how to create motivating statements.

 These statements are the words leaders use to explain an organization's purpose and direction.
 When expressed clearly and concisely, they can motivate your team, or the organization as a whole, with an inspiring vision of the future.